-- Get enough sleep.
-If frosh week teaches you anything, it 1. will be that one can survive without sleep.
+- 1. Get enough sleep.
+If frosh week teaches you anything, it will be that one can survive without sleep.
 Well, that's partially true; sometimes you do need to stay up late to finish that project or to recover from a party, while at other times, staying up til 3 am is a bad idea.
 In the summer, it may not be a big deal to stay up late, but during winter, with nights starting at 5 pm, where's the fun in staying up late?
-Besides, who likes to stay up in the cold? - 2 Do your assignments in advance.
+Besides, who likes to stay up in the cold? - 2.
+Learn to cook.
+For those of you living off campus, this is a no-brainer.
+For the people living on campus, it still doesn't hurt to learn the art of (microwave) cooking.
+Unless you have a tongue of steel, you won't be able to stand the food in the village by the end of this month.
+A great thing about cooking yourself is that you'll always get to have your favourite dish, any day of the week. - 3.
+Do your assignments in advance.
 By "advance" I mean two days.
 If you start doing an assignment the night before it is due and you are stuck, then you'd be, well, stuck.
 The only help available then would be your roommate, but they might be the type that gets agitated when they're awakened from their sleep.
 Why two days?
-Because you would still have one full day to leech (or ask) for tips from others. - Prepare to answer the question "Are you planning to be a 3. teacher?" a zillion times.
+Because you would still have one full day to leech (or ask) for tips from others. - 4.
+Prepare to answer the question "Are you planning to be a teacher?" a zillion times.
 Back in my first term here, I believe this question was presented to me 20 times.
 I don't think the alternatives I gave were that great.
-The standard response is "No, I can be a ... " Of course, these days there are plenty of ways to complete that sentence, from "movie consultant" to "game designer" to "book reviewer."
-Just don't say "financial consultant" (you may see their wrath). - 4 Write for mathNEWS.
+The standard response is "No, I can be a ..."
+Of course, these days there are plenty of ways to complete that sentence, from "movie consultant" to "game designer" to "book reviewer."
+Just don't say "financial consultant" (you may see their wrath). - 6.
+Learn to yodel.
+No doubt you'll be standing in many lineups this week (and in subsequent weeks).
+These times can be incredibly boring (not to mention bad for your legs).
+A good way to combat this is to hum a tune while you are in line (or on-line).
+Also, do a standing march while you're at it - you don't want your legs to be frozen stiff at your turn.
+The music you sing is actually up to you, but rock is not recommended (I recommend tunes from The Simpsons or "What shall we do with a drunken sailor?").

+Write for mathNEWS.
 I know.
 It IS a shameless plug for mathNEWS [Hooray for shameless plugs! - AbsentEd], but we always need new perspectives on silliness and craziness (besides, we need another feud among mathNEWS staff).
 We welcome anyone, even if you can't spell or write in competent English (if you do, that's a big plus).
 And for you 8-streamers, you are in for a treat. mathNEWS will turn 30 in January.
 Join us and be a part of this momentous occasion.